stapelberg/hugo/_posts/2017-08-19-golang_favorite.markdown

 #### Quick feedback / low latency

-I love quick feedback: I appreciate websites which load quickly, I prefer fluent User Interfaces which don’t lag, and I will chose a quick tool over a more powerful tool any day.
+I love quick feedback: I appreciate websites which load quickly, I prefer fluent User Interfaces which don’t lag, and I will choose a quick tool over a more powerful tool any day.
 [The findings](https://blog.gigaspaces.com/amazon-found-every-100ms-of-latency-cost-them-1-in-sales/) of large web properties confirm that this behavior is shared by many.